Sick British boy arrives for treatment in Prague from Spain

-PRAGUE A British boy with a brain tumor, whose parents were briefly arrested in Spain when seeking alternative care, arrived at a Prague hospital for treatment on Monday.
+PRAGUE A British boy with a brain tumour, whose parents were briefly arrested in Spain when seeking alternative care, arrived at a Prague hospital for treatment on Monday.

 Ashya King's parents took him from a hospital in southern England against medical advice at the end of August and left the country, triggering a manhunt that drew widespread condemnation in the British media of the police's pursuit of the couple.